 She spoke about the ordeal in more detail on her blog in 2015, explaining that after inducing labor “the placenta usually comes out.
 Mine did not.”
 She continued, writing:

-Even after all of this, she explained that she still had to have surgery to remove the piece of placenta that had still remained inside her, and then yet another operation in order to remove the scar tissue so she could potentially get pregnant again.
-In the same blog post, she revealed that her "risk of having preclampsia and placenta acreeta" were increased after the issues from her first birth and described her mood, stating her "anxiety [was] a little high leading up to my delivery [of Kardashian's second child, Saint]."
+She explained that she still had to have surgery to remove the piece of placenta that had still remained inside her, and then another operation in order to remove the scar tissue so she could potentially get pregnant again.
+In the same blog post, she revealed that her risk of having preclampsia and placenta accreta were increased after the issues from her first birth and described her mood, stating her "anxiety [was] a little high leading up to my delivery [of Kardashian's second child, Saint]."

 Kardashian also revealed in the same blog post that, during her pregnancy with North West, she also suffered from preeclampsia, which according to livescience.com "can have body-wide effects and puts women at risk for serious complications, including seizures, liver and kidney damage, and even death."

-During a 2017 episode of Keeping Up With the Kardashians, the star revealed she had been warned by doctors that a third pregnancy could constitute a "high risk."
-She told her family: "I have to have a surgery on my uterus to kind of repair this hole, so they need to like clean that out and then there’s scar tissue."
+During a 2017 episode of Keeping Up With the Kardashians, the star revealed she had been warned by doctors that a third pregnancy could constitute a high risk.
+"I have to have a surgery on my uterus to kind of repair this hole, so they need to like clean that out and then there’s scar tissue," she told her family.

 On the same episode, she confided, "Kanye is just happy the surgery is over and that I’m fine.
 I know he wants more kids though so we are going to explore our other options."
 When asked if she would consider a surrogate, she replied, "I think that’s what we are going to try.
 It’s so frustrating."
 She went on to have two more children via surrogate in 2018 and 2019.